pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sprite_bullets_enemy_aims`

-This code demonstrates how to implement a mechanism for enemies to shoot bullets aimed at the player in a game developed using the Arcade library.
-The concept involves calculating the angle between the enemy and the player to determine the direction in which the bullet should travel.
-By consistently updating the angle each frame and setting the bullet's velocity accordingly, the enemies can shoot bullets accurately towards the player's location.
-Additionally, the code includes logic to remove bullets when they move off-screen, enhancing the game's performance and ensuring efficient use of resources.
+This example demonstrates how to create enemies that shoot bullets aimed at the player using the Arcade library in Python.
+The code defines a game with a player-controlled spaceship that can be moved using the mouse, and enemy ships at the top, that rotate to face the player each frame.
+Every 60 frames, the enemies fire bullets aimed at the player's current position.
+To achieve this, the code calculates the angle between the enemy and the player in radians, rotates the enemy to face the player, and then angles the bullet sprite accordingly.
+The bullet's change_x and change_y are calculated based on the angle and bullet speed, and the bullet_list is updated accordingly.
+The game screen is rendered with the player, enemies, and bullets.

 sprite_bullets_periodic.py
 --------------------------